Anthology Concept – Brad Miska, Producers – Roxanne Benjamin, Gary Binkow & Brad Miska. Production Company – 8383 Productions.

 Crew: Riley Eisener (Terry), Rylan Logan (Gary), Samantha Gracie (Jen), Cohen King (Randy), Zachary Ford (Shawn), Josh Ingraham (Danny), Jeremie Saunders (Zack)

 The opening and wraparound segment Tape 49 comes from Simon Barrett, a producer on V/H/S and writer/producer on most of Adam Wingard’s other films, who also wrote the screenplays for Dead Birds (2004), Frankenfish (2004), Red Sands (2009) and Temple (2017).
-This feels a more substantial wraparound than the one in V/H/S did, while returning to the theme of people breaking into a house and viewing the tapes they find there.
+Returning to the theme of people breaking into a house and viewing the tapes they find there, this feels a more substantial wraparound than the one in V/H/S did.
 This time the episode bothers to wind the show up with a proper resolution that arrives at some shock effect in contrast to the first film where you came to the end and the wraparound just petered out.
 From this, you start to expect promising things from V/H/S/2.

 A Ride in the Park comes from Eduardo Sanchez, co-director of The Blair Witch Project and solo director of Altered (2006), Seventh Moon (2008), ParaAbnormal (2009), Lovely Molly (2011) and Exists (2014).
 His co-director here is Gregg Hale, a producer on all of Sanchez’s other films who made his own directorial debut with Say Yes Quickly (2004).
-A Ride in the Park is a Found Footage variant on a zombie film, which one argues is something that was already done with Diary of the Dead (2007) and [Rec] (2007) and sequels.
+A Ride in the Park is a Found Footage variant on a zombie film, although this was something that was previously done with Diary of the Dead (2007) and [Rec] (2007) and sequels.

 This segment’s novelty is to have the zombie be the one with the camera – a cyclist with a camera mounted on their helmet who gets bitten.
 This allows the segment to present a number of familiar aspects of the zombie film – zombies tearing open stomachs and munching on intestines, being blasted away with shotguns, even scenes where they are stabbed in the head by a barbeque fork and run over by a vehicle – in terms of the novelty of seeing them from the perspective of a first-person camera.
 Other than that, A Ride in the Park rarely rises out of the routine and feels like another amateur film, of which there have been too many plumbing the vein of the zombie genre.

-Safe Haven comes from Timo Tjahjanto, the Indonesian director who co-directed the gore-drenched Macabre (2009) and subsequently the psycho film Killers (2014) and non-genre action film Headshot (2016) with Kimo Stamboel under the handle of The Mo Brothers.
-Here Tjahjanto co-directs with Gareth Huw Evans, a Welsh filmmaker known for the Found Footage film Footsteps (2006) and who previously travelled to Indonesia to make the international action hit The Raid: Redemption (2011).
+Safe Haven comes from Timo Tjahjanto, the Indonesian director who co-directed the gore-drenched Macabre (2009) and subsequently the psycho film Killers (2014) and non-genre action film Headshot (2016) with Kimo Stamboel under the handle of The Mo Brothers, before solo directing the full-length horror film May the Devil Take You (2018) and the action film The Night Comes for Us (2018).
+Here Tjahjanto co-directs with Gareth Huw Evans, a Welsh filmmaker known for the Found Footage film Footsteps (2006) and who previously travelled to Indonesia to make the international action hit The Raid: Redemption (2011) and its subsequent sequel The Raid 2: Berandal (2014).
+Evans later solo directed the horror film Apostle (2018), also set around the activities of a cult.
 (This makes for the first entry in the V/H/S series that is not only made by non-Americans but also shot outside the US).

-The final episode Slumber Party Alien Abduction comes from Canadian director Jason Eisener, who gained his fame with one of the fake trailers contributed to Grindhouse (2007) that he then expanded out as the full-length Hobo With a Shotgun (2011), which became an international cult hit.
+The final episode Slumber Party Alien Abduction comes from Canadian director Jason Eisener, who gained his fame with one of the fake trailers contributed to Grindhouse (2007) that he then expanded out as the full-length international cult hit Hobo With a Shotgun (2011).
 Slumber Party Alien Abduction starts well with the pranking among the kids and babysitting sister and her boyfriend, which Eisener shoots with a fair verisimilitude.
 With the entry of the Grey aliens, things alas slip into the routine.
 The rest of the episode simply becomes one with aliens pursuing and snatching people.
 Eisener gets a couple of jumps in but the Spielbergian backlit mist effect that accompanies the aliens every time they appear soon starts to feel overdone.

 V/H/S Viral (2014) was a further sequel and is the best of the series.